 The instructor may report a notation of Incomplete, rather than a grade, when a student has not been able to complete a course for what, in the instructors judgment, is a compelling reason.
-The student is responsible for requesting an incomplete in a timely fashion so that the instructor may evaluate the circumstance before grades are due to the registrar.
+The student is responsible for requesting an incomplete in a timely fashion so that the instructor may evaluate the circumstance before grades are due to the Financial Aid and Student Records Office.
 The submission of an Incomplete means that a student has made a substantial commitment to the course—that is, has completed more than half of the work required—but less than half of the work must still be accomplished before an evaluation may be made.

 Students may not re-register for a course in order to complete an Incomplete.
 See the Repeating Courses section of the Harpur College portion of the University Bulletin.

 Ordinarily all Incomplete notations must be replaced with grades by the end of the next major semester (fall, spring), whether or not the student is enrolled.
 Incomplete notations change to an F grade at the end of the next semester unless the student files an official extension with the Financial Aid and Student Records Office.
 The student is responsible for initiating a request for an extension, having reached agreement with the instructor for an alternate completion date.
-The student is responsible for obtaining appropriate signatures on a Request for Extension of Incomplete form which is available in the Financial Aid and Student Records Office.
+The student is responsible for obtaining appropriate signatures on a Request for Extension of Incomplete Form which is available on the Student Records Office website.
 An Incomplete may be extended for only a limited time.
 The instructor must submit the grade for the Incomplete course within 18 months of the last class day of the semester in which he or she offered the original class.
 Students must clear all Incompletes within 30 days of their intended graduation semester.[ top ]

 Change of Grade